CubesAndCubes/anatomize/README.md

 }
 ```

-Now, try parsing a source containing only a number and see what's returned.
+Try parsing a source containing only a number now and see what's returned.

 ```javascript
 console.log(